-In a digital age in which OTAs have consistently had the upper hand, metasearch is proving to be the great equaliser: levelling the battlefield in the booking wars and enabling hotels to re-stake their claims in the distribution landscape.
+In a digital age in which OTAs have consistently had the upper hand, metasearch is proving to be the great equalizer: leveling the battlefield in the booking wars and enabling hotels to re-stake their claims in the distribution landscape.

 What’s giving metasearch its clout?

 The answer is twofold.
 On one hand, there’s the “meteoric growth in consumer traffic” (Tnooz) to metasearch sites and the industry-wide shift to an online booking journey.
 On another, there’s the advent of digital solutions that empower the hotel to increase their visibility on metasearch and promote their website rates there alongside the OTAs’.

 What’s important for hoteliers to realize about all this is that, with metasearch, direct bookings are now there for the taking.
 Which gives a very clear and compelling answer to the question of whether a hotelier should list their property on metasearch:

 Yes.
-Get on metasearch, and get an optimised Internet booking engine.
+Get on metasearch, and get an optimized Internet booking engine.
 Stat.

 Because that’s where the travelers are.

 Half of all online hotel bookers are already on metasearch, and all signs point to that percentage increasing in the coming years, along with the number of hotel guests booking online.

 And metasearch isn’t just gaining traction and picking up speed in the industry.
-It’s also constantly improving: The search experience is becoming more personalised and targeted, while the B2B solutions are becoming more intuitive and effective.
+It’s also constantly improving: The search experience is becoming more personalized and targeted, while the B2B solutions are becoming more intuitive and effective.

 As online bookings overtake offline bookings (and it seems they will soon), and as the capabilities of search and of marketing tools improve (and they are, significantly), metasearch is going to be more utilised for hotel price-comparisons and more powerful as an advertising channel than ever before.

 Perhaps the most convincing answer to “why metasearch?” however is this one: It’s free to list a hotel on trivago, a leading global hotel metasearch.

-Why an Internet booking engine, and why does it have to be optimised?
+Why an Internet booking engine, and why does it have to be optimized?

 Because that’s how to capture those elusive direct bookings online.